alfarih31/alfarih31.github.io/_includes/docs/resume.md

 <h6><img src="https://img.icons8.com/color/24/000000/linkedin.png"/><a href="https://www.linkedin.com/in/alfarih-faza/" target="_blank">Alfarih Faza</a></h6>
 </center>

 &ensp;

 ## Summary

 Engineer with over 4 years of experiences applying AI, IoT, and cloud technologies to systems.
 Able to working individually or working in teams.
-Currently work at RCTI+ as Supervisor Software Engineer.
-At RCTI+, he gaining ideas of the team and the product owner with his experiences & knowledges in software engineering to improve and develop the product.
+He gaining ideas of the team and the product owner with his experiences & knowledges in software engineering to improve and develop the product.
 He'd like to talk about best practices of application development & love to perceive it.
 During spare time, he read books about programming & technology or watch video about them.

 &ensp;